jasonslv572/se_project_coffeeshop/README.md

 ## Plan on improving the project

-- Add menu section and footer
+- Add more vibrant colors to the menu section
 - Style finishing touches
-- Add image to README.md
+- Add a nutritional values section
+- Include more intricate transitions

 ---